Benny Parsons: 1970s

 Benny joined the NASCAR circuit full-time in 1970 with crew chief John Hill.
 He had 23 top-ten finishes in 45 races, a pole at Langley Field Speedway, and finished eighth in the final point standings.
 He raced the No. 72 car for L.G.
 DeWitt/DeWitt Racing.

 Parsons had eighteen top-ten finishes in 35 starts in 1971, including his first win at South Boston Speedway.
 He finished eleventh in the points.

-In 1972, he had nineteen top-ten finishes in 31 races.
+In 1972, Parsons had nineteen top-ten finishes in 31 races.
 He finished fifth in the final points standings.

-In 1973, he won the NASCAR Winston Cup Series Championship with only one win, even though David Pearson won eleven races, although Pearson had only entered eighteen events.
+In 1973, Parsons won the NASCAR Winston Cup Series Championship with only one win, even though David Pearson won eleven races, although Pearson had only entered eighteen events.
 Parsons' consistency likely won him the championship: he had 21 top-ten and fifteen top-five finishes in the 28 events.

-His improbable return to the track after an early crash cemented his 1973 championship at Rockingham, North Carolina.
+Parsons' improbable return to the track after an early crash cemented his 1973 championship at Rockingham, North Carolina.
 He saw his championship hopes start to fade as he was involved in a lap thirteen crash and his car was heavily damaged.
 He took to the pits to muster whatever he could out of the car and hope for a top five finish in the final standings.
 The rest of the garage was hoping to see the underdog unseat the mighty Richard Petty and joined in to help Parsons' crew put the car back together.
 Parsons miraculously got back on the track 136 laps later and completed enough laps to finish 25th and take the 1973 championship.
 Richard Petty, with the championship in his sights after winning the pole and seeing Parsons' accident, had engine trouble and was relegated to a 35th-place finish.
 The poor performance dropped Petty all the way to fifth in the final standings, as Cale Yarborough took the runner up spot on the season with his third-place effort.
 Yarborough finished 67 points behind the champion.

 Parsons became the only person to win both ARCA and NASCAR championships.

 Parsons finished between third and fifth in the final points standings from 1974 to 1980, and won the 1975 Daytona 500.
 He switched to the No. 27 entry for M.C.
 Anderson starting in 1979.

 In 1979 at North Wilkesboro Speedway, Bobby Allison led most of the race, but in the final 150 laps, Darrell Waltrip caught Allison.
 The two hit together hard and Waltrip hit the front stretch wall.
 Waltrip began crowding Allison under the caution and got black flagged for the crowding.
 Parsons would win the race, but it would be his only win at the North Wilkesboro Speedway.
 Parsons' wife Terri, with whom he was married from 1992 until his death in 2007, became an investor in North Wilkesboro Speedway two years after his death.